 Figure 3.14: Fragmentation cross sections of clusters $(H_2O){n-1}UH^+$ at a collision energy of 7.2 eV plotted as a function of the total number n of molecules in the clusters.
-The experimental results and geometrical cross sections are shown for collision with H2O and Ne.
-The results from N. Dalleska et al.[409] using Xe as target atoms on pure protonated water clusters $(H_2O){2-6}H^+$ and from S. Zamith et al. [410] using water as target molecules on deuterated water clusters $(D_2O){5,10}H^+$ are also shown.
+The experimental results and geometrical cross sections are shown for collision with $H_2O$ and Ne.
+The results from Dalleska et al.[406] using Xe as target atoms on pure protonated water clusters $(H_2O){2-6}H^+$ and from Zamith et al. [407] using water as target molecules on deuterated water clusters $(D_2O){n=5,10}H^+$ are also shown.
 The geometrical collision cross sections of water clusters in collision with Xe atoms and water molecules are also plotted.
 Error bars represent one standard deviation.

-excess proton in the structure.
+The fragmentation can arise from two distinct mechanisms (direct and statistical fragmentation processes) depending on the life time of the collision complex.
+On the one hand, if the fragmentation occurs in a very short time after collision, the dissociation is impulsive (direct).
+In this case, we thus assume that the nature of the collision products is partly determined by the nature of the lowest-energy isomers of parent clusters and especially by the location of the excess proton in the structure.
 In other words, the lowest-energy isomer of the parent cluster obviously plays a major role in determining the fragmentation channels.
 On the other hand, in the case of long-lived collision complexes, collision energy is transferred to the parent cluster and is redistributed among all degrees of freedom.
 This is a slow process, and the structures involved during the fragmentation are no longer the lowest-energy isomer, i.e., the structure of the cluster can undergo structural reorganizations before evaporation.
 Furthermore, the excess proton can also diffuse in the structure and for instance, recombine with the uracil.
 Then the role of the initial structure of the parent clusters is strongly reduced in determining the fragmentation channels.